noechan/clinical_prep_pipe_for_VBM/README.md

 # clinical_prep_pipe_for_VBM
-This is a flexible pipeline to apply to clinical patients with lesions/atrophy to perform VBM analyses
+This is a flexible pipeline to apply to clinical patients with lesions/atrophy to perform VBM analyses in SPM